-"It is a fundamental principle of the law of trusts that the trustee is under a duty of undivided loyalty to the beneficiaries of the trust."
+"'It is a fundamental principle of the law of trusts that the trustee is under a duty of undivided loyalty to beneficiaries of the trust."
 The duty of loyalty requires the fiduciary "to act solely for the benefit of the principal in all matters connected with the agency, even at the expense of the agent's own interests."
-One aspect of the duty of loyalty is the strict prohibition against self-dealing.
-This prohibition applies whether or not the selfdealing results in profits drawn from the trust itself or paid by a third party.
-See Restatement (Third) of Trusts § 78 cmt. d(1) ("A trustee engages in selfdealing and therefore normally violates the duty of loyalty by personally accepting from a person third anv fee. commission. or other compensation for an act done by the trustee in connection with the administration of the trust.").
+One aspect of the duty of loyalty the strict prohibition self-dealing. against prohibition applies whether or not the self-dealing results in profits drawn from the trust itself or paid by a third See Restatement party.
+(Third) of Trusts § 78 cmt. d(1) ("A trustee engages in self-dealing and therefore normally violates the duty of loyalty by personally accepting from a third person any fee, commission, or other compensation for an act done by the trustee in connection with the administration of the trust.").

-But the trust instrument may waive the general rule and authorize the trustee to engage in transactions that involve selfdealing.
+But the trust instrument may waive the general rule and authorize the trustee to engage in transactions that involve self-dealing.
 General language granting broad powers to the trustee is not sufficient to waive the prohibition; to be effective, the authorization to self-deal must be express and clear.

-Here, the trust instrument contains an express conflicts waiver in the section of the document that describes the trustee's powers and duties ...
-In short, the trust instrument expressly authorized Wachovia to proceed with the insurance transaction even though its insurance affiliate would earn a commission.
+Here, the trust instrument contains an express conflicts waiver in the section of the document that describes the trustee's powers and duties . . .
+In short, the trust instrument expressly authorized Wachovia proceed with the insurance transaction even though its insurance affiliate would earn a commission.